 What to expect on a visit to the Qantas First Lounge

-The Qantas flagship First Lounges at Sydney and Melbourne have consistently ranked amongst the best airline lounges in the world.
+The Qantas flagship First Lounges in Sydney and Melbourne have consistently ranked amongst the best airline lounges in the world.
 Prior to the pandemic, these exclusive spaces pampered guests with a range of indulgent services and high-end amenities.

-Boasting top-notch a la carte dining, bottomless Champagne and even an on-site spa, a visit to the incredible Qantas first-class Lounge was a highlight for many travellers.
+Boasting top-notch a la carte dining, bottomless Champagne, and even an on-site spa, a visit to the incredible Qantas first-class Lounge was a highlight for many travellers.
 Personally speaking, pre-Covid, access to the First Lounge was a major motivation for my yearly Platinum status runs!

 Qantas has confirmed that both the Sydney and Melbourne first-class lounges will continue to offer an a la carte menu featuring signature dishes such as salt and pepper calamari and pavlova (but sadly no corn fritters!).